Argentina v Peru (1978 FIFA World Cup): Controversy

 Some years later, the result and some particular circumstances during the game raised suspicions about the legitimacy of the match.
 Upon returning to Lima, the Peruvian team met an angry mob who threw coins, tomatoes and other objects at them as recounted by Peruvian player Guillermo La Rosa.
 Ten days after the end of the World Cup, on July 6, 1978, the Argentine dictatorship sanctioned Decree No. 1463/78 "granting an extraordinary non-refundable credit to the Republic of Peru."
 There were also versions that Brazil had given an economic incentive to the Peruvian players to beat Argentina, a rumor that would be defended by the Argentine player Mario Kempes as well as by the Peruvian players Teófilo Cubillas and Héctor Chumpitaz who admitted that they were going to receive a $5,000 incentive each.
 At the same time, there were rumors that local leaders gave Poland incentives to beat Brazil.
-Kempes denied that there could have been any agreement since Peru had some clear arrivals, including a vertical shot from the Argentine goal.
+Kempes denied that there could have been any agreement since Peru had some clear chances, including a vertical shot from the Argentine goal.
 Another factor of the Peruvian decline was that each match was played every three days which wore out the Peruvian team, not used to the amount of consistent playing.
-In addition to this, an internal division began to emerge in the Peruvian national football team between the players of Sporting Cristal and Alianza Lima.
+In addition to this, strife began to emerge in the Peruvian national football team between the players of Sporting Cristal and Alianza Lima.

 Different people and players declared that part of the Peruvian team was pressured or bribed to lose the game by a large sum.
 Others, based on recent investigations, suggest that there was an agreement between the two governments within the framework of Operation Condor.
 Years later Videla would deny any type of arrangement, stating: "I didn't take a peso out of my pocket.
 There was no talk of a possible arrangement before the game, neither in the Government, nor in the Junta."